 The auditorium’s music, literature, theatre and film programme highlights the wealth and diversity of Jewish culture.

 20,000 books and more than 3,000 audio-visual documents can be freely consulted in the mahJ’s media library, an unparalleled source of information on the art and cultures of Judaism.

 The media library has its own opening hours: see more on media library's opening hours

 The mahJ bookshop has a range of 5,000 titles on art, history, literature, philosophy and Jewish culture.
 Among them, you'll find a section of books in English as well as CD and DVD.

-On the ground floor, open during museum opening hours.
+The bookshop, located on the ground floor, is open during museum opening hours on free access.

 Heir to the Musée d’Art juif de Paris, the mahJ project was launched in 1985, following the exhibition of the Isaac Strauss Collection at the Grand Palais.
 It gained momentum in 1988 with the creation of a non-profit organisation, which took the project forward until the museum opened in the refurbished Hôtel de Saint-Aignan in 1998.